 Get Trip Insurance

-In the instance of a hurricane, Disney will work with you to cancel or reschedule, but you still may be bound to flight cancellation fees.
+In the instance of a hurricane, Disney will generally work with you to cancel or reschedule, but you still may be bound to flight cancelation fees.
 If you’re traveling during hurricane season, it might make sense to grab trip insurance on your flights and any other bookings.